ljunggren/boozang-docs/README.md

 - Scroll to Top, Scroll to Bottom, Scroll one page down and right, Scoll one page up and left
 - Retrieve URL

-Use these as-ism or as starting points for you own custom Javascript commands.
+Use these as-is or as starting points for you own custom Javascript commands.

 **Trouble-shooting**

-To troubleshoot the application it´s sometimes useful to add debugging code.
+To troubleshoot the application it's sometimes useful to add debugging code.
 For instance, to write the contents of the module-level data "username" use `console.log($module.username)` to write it to the tool window and `$TW.console.log($module.username)` to write it to the application window.
 You can use the Chrome developer tools to easily verify this.

 *Tip: Avoid using `$TW.alert()` as Boozang interprets this as application popup windows and intercepts them.*